 The following page provides access to lists of ancient Roman leaders as well as making a brief effort at placing them in their historical context for those who have little knowledge of Roman history.
 A very good detailed summary of Roman leaders of all types and through the ages may be had from our timeline of ancient rome.

 It is worthwhile to begin by remembering that the “Roman Empire” actually began as a kingdom in the 8th century BC and that after a few centuries and the expulsion of King Tarquin the Proud, Rome became a Republic.

-By around the year 0 Rome was becoming an Empire.
+Roughly around the year 0 Rome was becoming an Empire as Augustus nominated himself “Imperator” – a military commander title – after he defeated Marc Anthony and Cleopatra in a bloody civil war.
 The Empire eventually grew so large as to be unmanageable and was eventually split into two halves: west and east.

 The western part eventually fell to a succession of barbarian invasions around the 8th century AD.
 The Roman empire of the east with capital at Constantinople held firm until the Renaissance when the Turks managed to breach its walls with modern cannons.

 There are no contemporary written records of the earliest history of Rome and as a consequence, much that is known is due to myth and archeological findings.
 For example, frescoes in Etruscan tombs which happen to make reference to leaders and events of the time.